 - Bananas sliced longways: witch tongue

 - Rubber glove filled with flour: dead hand

 Let your imagination run wild when filling up the boxes.
 Remember that you can add ketchup, cooking oil, or water to these items to make them even grosser.
 Smell has a great effect as well, so consider adding fish, onions, cheese, sauerkraut, and other foul-smelling foods.

-You can add dry items directly to the box but you may want to line the boxes that are going to hold wet items with a plastic garbage bag so there aren't any leaks.
+Line the boxes that are going to hold wet items with a plastic garbage bag, so there aren't any leaks.

 The objective of the Halloween feel box game is to guess the actual items inside of the boxes.
-Have each player feel the contents of the box and then write down on a piece of paper what they think the actual item inside the box is.
+Have each player feel the contents of the box and then write down what they think the item actually is on a piece of paper.

-Since the best part of the Halloween feel boxes is the look on someone's face when they stick their hand inside, you can make it more of an experience than a game if you also cut a hole in the back of the box.
-That way you can grab their hand when they're playing!
+Because the best part of the Halloween feel boxes is the look on someone's face when they stick their hand inside, make it more of an experience than a game if you also cut a hole in the back of the box.
+That way, you can grab their hand when they're playing!